History of the San Francisco 49ers: 2006

 The 49ers finished the 2006 regular season with a 7–9 record and 3rd in the NFC West, their fourth consecutive losing season.
 The team displayed vast improvement, however.
-The most impressive victory of the season came in the last week vs. the Denver Broncos.
-The 49ers managed to come back from a 13–0 deficit and knock Denver out of the playoffs in an OT win (26–23).
+The most impressive victory of the season came in the last week versus the Denver Broncos.
+The 49ers managed to come back from a 13–0 deficit and knock Denver out of the playoffs in an overtime win (26–23).
 They also defeated division rival, and defending NFC Champion, Seattle Seahawks in both meetings on the season.

 At the beginning of the 2006 season, the team made perhaps their most important decision, awarding the top running back spot to second year veteran Frank Gore from Miami.
-Gore ran for a franchise record of 1,695 rushing yards, which led the NFC, along with 8 TDs.
+Gore ran for a franchise record of 1,695 rushing yards, which led the NFC, along with 8 touchdowns.
 He was awarded his first Pro Bowl appearance as a starter.

 2007

-Before the beginning of the 2007 season, former coach Bill Walsh died of complications from leukemia.
+Before the beginning of the 2007 season, former head coach Bill Walsh died of complications from leukemia.
 In the off-season, Cornerback Nate Clements was signed as a free agent from the Buffalo Bills.
-Clement's contract was worth $80 million for 8 years, the largest contract given to a defensive player in NFL history at the time.
+Clements' contract was worth $80 million for 8 years, the largest contract given to a defensive player in NFL history at the time.

 The 49ers started 2–0, winning their first two games against the Arizona Cardinals and the St. Louis Rams.
 This marked the first time the 49ers started 2–0 since 1998.
 In the fourth game of the season, against the Seattle Seahawks, quarterback Alex Smith suffered a separated shoulder on the third play of the game, an injury that would severely hamper his play and ultimately lead to an early end to his 2008 campaign after having shoulder surgery.
 Chiefly due to quarterback Trent Dilfer's struggles and Alex Smith's injury, the 49ers lost 8 straight games from week 3 through week 12, ending the year with a disappointing 5–11 record.